py-lama/weblama/README.md

 ## How It Works

+1. **Code Execution & Fixing**:
-1. **Code Extraction**: Python code blocks are extracted from the Markdown content
+   - Python code blocks are executed directly in the preview pane
-2. **Execution**: Each code block is executed in a sandboxed environment using PyBox
-3. **Error Detection**: Syntax errors, runtime errors, and logical errors are detected
+   - Syntax errors, runtime errors, and logical errors are automatically detected and fixed
-4. **Code Fixing**: Issues are fixed using a combination of rule-based fixes and PyLLM
-5. **Result Display**: Execution results and fixed code are displayed to the user
-6. **Markdown Update**: The original Markdown is updated with the fixed code blocks
+   - Results are displayed in a tabbed interface with the original code, console output, and fixed versions

+2. **Git Integration**:
+   - Changes to Markdown files are automatically tracked in a Git repository
+   - View file history and compare different versions of your documents
+   - Restore previous versions when needed
+   - Publish your repository to GitHub, GitLab, or Bitbucket

 ## Development